robertu94/mpigdb/README.md

 `mpib` break on all or a subset of threads using `-t $tid`

+`mpiw` preform a command when all processes have exited

 You also should probably know about the following buildin commands

 `thread apply all` applies a command to all threads